Air raids on Japan: United States plans

-The United States Army Air Corps (which was subsumed by the United States Army Air Forces (USAAF) in February 1942) began developing contingency plans for an air campaign against Japan during 1940.
-During that year the naval attaché to the Embassy of the United States in Tokyo reported that Japan's civil defenses were weak, and proposals were made for American aircrew to volunteer for service with Chinese forces in the Second Sino-Japanese War.
+In 1940, United States Army Air Corps, which was subsumed by the United States Army Air Forces (USAAF) in February 1942, began developing contingency plans for an air campaign against Japan.
+That same year, the naval attaché to the Embassy of the United States in Tokyo reported that Japan's civil defenses were weak, and proposals were made for American aircrew to volunteer for service with Chinese forces in the Second Sino-Japanese War.
 The first American Volunteer Group (the "Flying Tigers") began operations as part of the Republic of China Air Force (ROCAF) in late 1941 using P-40 Warhawk fighter aircraft.
-A second American Volunteer Group was also formed in late 1941 to attack Japan from bases in China using Hudson and A-20 Havoc medium bombers.
-The attack on Pearl Harbor on 7 December 1941 led to open hostilities between the US and Japan and ended the need for covert operations, however, and this unit did not become active.
+A second American Volunteer Group was formed in late 1941 and tasked with attacking Japanese targets from bases in China using Hudson and A-20 Havoc medium bombers.
+The attack on Pearl Harbor on 7 December 1941 led to open hostilities between the United States and Japan and ended the need for covert operations, however, and this unit did not become active.
 The small number of Second Air Volunteer Group personnel who were dispatched from the United States in November 1941 were diverted to Australia upon the outbreak of war.

-Japanese successes during the opening months of the Pacific War nullified pre-war US plans for attacks against the Japanese homeland and a series of attempts to start a small-scale campaign from bases in China were unsuccessful.
+Japanese battlefield successes during the opening months of the Pacific War nullified prewar US plans for air raids against the Japanese homeland, and a series of attempts to start a small-scale bombing campaign from bases in China proved unsuccessful.
 Before the outbreak of war, the USAAF had planned to bomb Japan from Wake Island, Guam, the Philippines and coastal areas in China.
-However, these areas were rapidly captured by Japanese forces, and the USAAF heavy bomber force in the Philippines was largely destroyed when Clark Air Base was attacked on 8 December 1941.
-The USAAF subsequently attempted to send thirteen heavy bombers to China in March and April 1942 to attack the Japanese home islands.
-These aircraft reached India, but remained there as the Japanese conquest of Burma caused logistics problems and Chinese Nationalist leader Chiang Kai-shek was reluctant to allow them to operate from territory under his control.
-A further 13 B-24 Liberator heavy bombers were dispatched from the United States to operate from China in May 1942 as the HALPRO force, but were re-tasked to support Allied operations in the Mediterranean.
+However, these areas were rapidly captured by Japanese forces in late 1941 and early 1942, and the USAAF heavy bomber force in the Philippines was largely destroyed when Japanese aircraft attacked Clark Air Base on 8 December 1941.

+In March and April 1942, the USAAF attempted to send thirteen heavy bombers to China to attack the Japanese home islands.
+These aircraft reached India, but remained there as the Japanese conquest of Burma caused logistical problems and Chinese Nationalist leader Chiang Kai-shek was reluctant to allow them to operate from territory under his control.
+A further thirteen B-24 Liberator heavy bombers were dispatched from the United States to operate from China in May 1942 as the HALPRO force, but were ultimately re-tasked to support Allied operations in the Mediterranean.

 In July 1942, the commander of the American Volunteer Group, Colonel Claire Lee Chennault, sought a force of 100 P-47 Thunderbolt fighters and 30 B-25 Mitchell medium bombers, which he believed would be sufficient to "destroy" the Japanese aircraft industry.
-Three months later Chennault told United States President Franklin D. Roosevelt that a force of 105 modern fighters and 40 bombers (including twelve heavy bombers) would be able to "accomplish the downfall of Japan" within six to twelve months.
-The USAAF's headquarters did not regard these claims as credible, and Chennault's requests for reinforcements were not granted.
+Three months later, Chennault told United States President Franklin D. Roosevelt that a force of 105 modern fighters and 40 bombers, including twelve heavy bombers, would be able to "accomplish the downfall of Japan" within six to twenty-three months.
+The USAAF headquarters did not regard these claims as credible, and Chennault's requests for reinforcements were not granted.